Prag8855/aab/content/guides/work-visa.md

 If you can't get a work visa, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **[[Blue Card]]**
     For skilled workers with a university degree, or IT specialists without a degree.
 There is a minimum salary.
-You can get the Blue Card faster.
-With a Blue Card, you also get [permanent residence](/glossary/Niederlassungserlaubnis) faster. - [How to apply](/guides/blue-card)
+You can get the Blue Card faster than a work visa.[^47] With a Blue Card, you also get [permanent residence](/glossary/Niederlassungserlaubnis) faster. - [How to apply](/guides/blue-card)
 - **"Westbalkanregelung" work visa**
     For citizens of {{ BESCHV_26_2_COUNTRIES }}.
 You can get a work visa for any job.
 No special skills or professional training needed.[^38]
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**